sayez10/ti-economic-equalization-overhaul-mod/README.md

 4: Now open the game and start a new game.
 If the investment point cost of the lower half investments appears unchanged (I.e. boost costs a vanilla 2 investment points, not 4), the game must be restarted until these values change (typically once).

-UPDATING: When updating this mod, completely remove the old version of the mod and replace it with the new.
+UPDATING: When updating this mod, completely remove the old version of the mod and replace it with the new one.

 ### Links